kaidez/kaidez.com/_drafts/2013-10-29-wordpress-require.md

 3. `tipuesearch_set.js`: the file that sets rules for certain words inputed into the search field, rules such as ignoring words like "the" and "or".
 4. `tipuesearch.js`: the core Tipue plugin code.

-In the past, setting up this functionality usually meant loading all these files in `<script>` tags on my HTML page in the order above, then referencing my custom Tipue code sometime afterwards.
+In the past, setting up this functionality usually meant placing all these files in `<script>` tags on my HTML page in the order above, then putting my custom Tipue code somewhere below them.
 RequireJS allows for an easier process.

 We first add the only `<script>` tag we need...it should go as close to the bottom of the page as possible:
 {% prism markup %}
 <script data-main="scripts/main" src="scripts/require.js"></script>
 {% endprism %}

 The info in the `data-main` attribute refers to a file called `main.js`, which contains the configurations.
-The `.js` is purposely left off  because RequireJS *always* assume that the info referenced in this attribute is in the form of a JavaScript file.
+The `.js` is purposely left off  because RequireJS *always* assume that the info referenced in this attribute is a JavaScript file.

-`require.js` refers to the core RequireJS file.
+`require.js` refers to the file containing the core RequireJS code.

 Both files are in a directory called `scripts`.